MileHacker Logo

 City Amenities: Fresno

-Fresno is the largest nearby city, located approximately a 2-hour drive from the park entrance.
-Fresno has more extensive dining, shopping, and cultural attractions if you need a break from the wilderness.
+Fresno is the largest nearby city, situated about a 2-hour's journey by car from the entry to the park.
+Fresno has more extensive dining, shopping, and cultural attractions if you need a rest from remote nature.

 Fresno Highlights